-- The chair introduces everyone and explains the purpose of the meeting: - The IPRC will review all available information about your child.
-The members will: - consider an educational assessment of your child; - consider, subject to the provisions of the Health Care Consent Act, 1996, a health or psychological assessment of your child conducted by a qualified practitioner, if they feel that such an assessment is required to make a correct identification or placement decision: - interview your child; with your consent if your child is less than 16 years of age; if they feel it would be useful to do so; and - consider any information that you submit about your child or that your child submits if he or she is 16 years or older. - The committee may discuss any proposal that has been made about a special education program or special education service for the child.
-Committee members will discuss any such proposal at your request or at the request of your child, if the child is 16 years of age or older. - You are encouraged to ask questions and join in the discussion. - Following the discussion, after all the information has been presented and considered, the committee will make its decision.
+The chair introduces everyone and explains the purpose of the meeting.
+The IPRC will review all available information about your child.
+The members will:

+- Consider an educational assessment of your child; - Consider, subject to the provisions of the Health Care Consent Act, 1996, a health or psychological assessment of your child conducted by a qualified practitioner, if they feel that such an assessment is required to make a correct identification or placement decision; - Interview your child; with your consent if your child is less than 16 years of age; if they feel it would be useful to do so; and - Consider any information that you submit about your child or that your child submits if they are 16 years or older.

+You are encouraged to ask questions and join in the discussion.
+Following the discussion, after all the information has been presented and considered, the committee will make its decision.